HimasRafeek/butterCake-Legacy/CONTRIBUTING.md

 There are many ways you can contribute to the development of the **Butter Cake** framework:

-- If you encounter any **bugs**, please open an [issue] (https://github.com/HimasRafeek/butterCake/issues/new).
+- If you encounter any **bugs**, please open an [issue](https://github.com/HimasRafeek/butterCake/issues/new).
 Try to include as much information possible, including but not limited to **detailed explanation, screenshots, operating system, browser and device**.

 - **Feature requests** are a bit more complicated to process, as we need to get some community feedback on what is worth adding to the framework, but feel free to open an [issue](https://github.com/HimasRafeek/ButterCake/issues/new) and we'll have a nice discussion.